 Selling (or ‘writing’) options follows a similar process to buying options.
 You place orders to write options through your broker, and transactions are handled through the ASX Trade and Clear platforms.

 Option writers must fulfil different requirements to holders throughout the life of the option, particularly the obligation to pay margins.

 Choosing a broker

 Options are traded through ASX-accredited brokers.
 You will need to sign a Client Agreement form before you start trading.
 If your current broker is not active in options, or accredited to advise on options, it is wise to seek out a specialist broker in this area.

 Opening a position

 You place an order to write options with your broker.
-You sell options to other investors or to market makers [link to market makers page].
+You sell options to other investors or to market makers.
 Writing an option is called ‘opening a position’.

 You will need to tell your broker whether you want to write a call option or a put option.
 Writing a call option obliges you to sell the underlying securities if the option is exercised, whereas writing a put option obliges you to buy the underlying securities on exercise.
 You will also need to tell your broker whether you wish to make a market order or a limit order.

 - A market order instructs your broker to sell at the best possible price.